CKsangiacomo/CKeen/docs/deploy.md

 - Guardrails: CSP allows `frame-src 'self'`; iframe is sandboxed.
 Stylelint override for `/apps/app/public/studio/**` forbids `.diet-*` and `--role-*`.
 - ⚠️ Do NOT create a separate Vercel project for Studio.
 It is served by `c-keen-app`.

+## Studio (Host Shell Only)
+Studio at `/studio` is an empty host shell.
+It MUST NOT contain Dieter components, styles, or logic.
+Visualization loads strictly via an iframe to `/dieter/components.html` with `sandbox="allow-scripts allow-same-origin"`, and CSP restricts to `'self'`.
+Do not create a separate Vercel project for Studio; it ships with **c-keen-app**.

 ## Vercel Projects
 These are the ONLY valid projects.
 Do not create new ones.